CogStack/CogStack-NiFi/deploy/SERVICES.md

 ## ELK stack
-The example deployment uses [ELK stack](https://www.elastic.co/what-is/elk-stack) from [OpenDistro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) distribution.
+The example deployment uses [ELK stack](https://www.elastic.co/what-is/elk-stack) from [OpenSearch for Elasticsearch](https://opensearch.org/) distribution.
-OpenDistro for Elasticsearch is a fully open-source, free and community-driven fork of Elasticseach.
+OpenSearch for Elasticsearch is a fully open-source, free and community-driven fork of Elasticseach.
 It implements many of the commercial X-Pack components functionality, such as advanced security module, alerting module or SQL support.
-Nonetheless, the standard core functionality and APIs of the official Elasticsearch and OpenDistro remain the same.
+Nonetheless, the standard core functionality and APIs of the official Elasticsearch and OpenSearch remain the same.
-Hence, OpenDistro can be used as a drop-in replacement for the standard ELK stack.
+Hence, OpenSearch can be used as a drop-in replacement for the standard ELK stack.

 In the example deployment, the default built-in user credentials are used, such as user: `admin` with pass `admin`.